bi-maniac/snorna_cd_box.py/README.md

 targetseq.fa

 # Installation
-Download full contents of this repository and make snorna_cd_box.py executable
+Download full contents of this repository and make snorna_cd_box.py executable.
-This way, you will be able to perform a test run in order to understand the process of snorna_cd_box.py
+This way, you will be able to perform a test run in order to understand the process of snorna_cd_box.py.

 # Usage
 ./snorna_cd_box.py properties=snorna_cd_box.properties

 # Documentation
-see wiki in this repository
+see Wiki in this repository

 # To do

+validation of structures

+canonical structures

+hybridizing areas

+# Contact me

+carlosmarinsebastian@gmail.com